sourcegraph/handbook/content/product/product_management/pricing.md

 This is a guide for product managers on how to think about pricing and tiering your features.

+## Strategy

+Our top-level strategy for pricing can be found on the [company strategy page]../../company/strategy#pricing)

 ## Pricing tiers

 We have two pricing tiers, free (for up to ten users) and enterprise.
 Our free tier allows users to try the product in a self-service way before they buy, and enterprise allows us to charge our users in a fair, understandable way once they see the value.